solipsse/Wiki1/content/index.md

 This is a wish list and a list of problems I encounter in hope that I will see and remember and somehow find solution.

+- Learning all sphinx, myst and jupyter notebook usage.
 - Creating diagram through excalidraw: I am thinking of creating a python library that can create excalidraw diagram through function.
 The current solution to use excalidraw extension on VS Code or the website to create diagram.
 - Theming the Jupyter Book website with css.
 [Target Colorscheme](https://rosepinetheme.com/palette/) [Target Font](https://www.jetbrains.com/lp/mono/) (considering it needs to have math symbols and font ligature)
 - Implement a way for people to change the fonts.